Timor Leste Overview and History… First colonized by the Portuguese around 1520, the country is officially known as Timor Leste.

 It was also caught on videotape by Max Stahl, who was filming undercover for Yorkshire Television.

-The video footage was subsequently smuggled in to Australia, despite the best efforts of the authorities in Darwin to seize it, and was released publicly in the UK documentary In Cold Blood: The Massacre of East Timor in January 1992.
+The video footage was smuggled in to Australia, despite the best efforts of the authorities in Darwin to seize it.
+In January 1992 the footages was released publicly in the UK documentary In Cold Blood: The Massacre of East Timor.

 The fall of Indonesian President Suharto in 1998, and the elevation of the unpredictable B. J. Habibie, to replace him was the trigger for a UN-sponsored agreement between Indonesia and Portugal that allowed a UN-supervised referendum in August 1999.

-The result was a resounding vote for independence.
+The result of the referendum was a resounding vote for independence.
 An outcome that although widely expected, was taken very badly by the Indonesian military.
 Who promptly retaliated by organizing and sponsoring anti-independence Timorese militias.

 Those militias implemented what was effectively a scorched-earth campaign of retribution> Killing over 1,400 Timorese and destroying around 70% of the country’s infrastructure.
 Including homes, irrigation and water supply systems and schools.
 Together with virtually 100% of the country’s electricity generation and distribution system.